kyma-project/kyma/docs/event-bus/docs/06-01-subscription.md

 ## Sample custom resource

-This is a sample resource that creates an event trigger for a lambda with the `order.created` event.
+This is a sample resource that creates an `order.created` Event trigger for a lambda.

 ```yaml
 apiVersion: eventing.kyma-project.io/v1alpha1